arnodelorme/wp15/docs/data_rights_holder.md

 ## Downloading the data by the platform owner

 The data rights holder can provide instructions and access to the SIESTA product owner to download the data.
-Besides explaining how the data transfer works, the data rights holder must provide a method to check completeness and integrity of the data after transfer, for example by providing an [md5sum](https://en.wikipedia.org/wiki/Md5sum) manifest file.
+Besides explaining how the data transfer works, the data rights holder must provide a method to check completeness and integrity of the data after transfer, for example by providing a [manifest file](https://en.wikipedia.org/wiki/Manifest_file) with checksums.